Cast a Deadly Spell: Production

 Joseph Dougherty wrote the initial script under the title of Lovecraft which was intended to be filmed with $25 million budget.
-Once the script became available, it was acquired by Senior Vice President of HBO Pictures and then offered it to Gale Anne Hurd to produce.
+Once the script became available, it was acquired by HBO Pictures senior vice president Robert Cooper, who then offered it to Gale Anne Hurd to produce.
 Despite only being given a $6.2 million budget and a strict schedule, Hurd was confident she could get the movie made due to her experience working under Roger Corman at New World Pictures.
-Hurd hired Martin Campbell having met him in England during her time producing Aliens and was impressed with his work on the British television drama serial Edge of Darkness which like Lovecraft also dealt with supernatural elements in a realistic setting.
+Hurd hired Martin Campbell having met him in England during her time producing Aliens, and was impressed with his work on the British television drama serial Edge of Darkness, which, like Lovecraft, also dealt with supernatural elements in a realistic setting.

+Filming took place between January 14 and March 4, 1991.

+Hurd so enjoyed working with director Campbell that she would reteam with him on the 1994 film No Escape.

+Release

+Cast a Deadly Spell was broadcast on HBO on September 7, 1991 followed by a home video release on December 4, 1991.

 Critical reception

 In The New York Times John J. O'Connor said that the "new HBO Pictures production that can be seen tonight at 8 on the pay-cable service, gives the city a spin that should make even its most jaded observers sit up, chuckle and wince....
 Mining familiar formulas, Mr. Dougherty's Cast a Deadly Spell is engagingly different and special."

 In the Chicago Tribune Rick Kogan said, "I've had some very strange times in Los Angeles, spotted some very strange people.
 But none of what I've done or seen in that town can compare with what happens to H. Phillip Lovecraft in a special effects-filled and wildly successful original Home Box Office movie...
 Casting its own spell, this movie invigorates."